OPTIONS Tools & Resources

 The OPTIONS Consortium, with work led by FSG, recently created the Plan 4 PrEP tool to support national planning for oral PrEP rollout.
 The tool was developed based on experiences in South Africa, Kenya and Zimbabwe, where OPTIONS supported the Ministries of Health and technical working groups (TWGs) in each country to develop a strategy for oral PrEP introduction.
 For example, Kenya recently launched oral PrEP at a national level utilized these tools in supporting the planning.

 Click here for an overview of the toolkit.
-A brief description of the four steps that comprise the planning process and links to the relevant tools are included below.
+A brief description of the six steps that comprise the planning process and links to the relevant tools are included below.

 1. Situation Analysis: Understand what you are starting with as you prepare to offer oral PrEP.